-Please email Andrea (Drea) S. Boyles and Sasha R. Drummond-Lewis at email@example.com with questions.
+Please email Sasha Drummond-Lewis or LaTonya Trotter at email@example.com with questions.

 Sociologists for Women in Society has worked hard to build a coalition of women scholars who share concerns about the status of women both domestically and internationally.
 In keeping with that mission, SWS established a Women of Color Scholarship at its annual meeting in February 2007.
 The primary purposes of the scholarship are:

 - To offer support to women of color scholars who are from underrepresented groups and are studying concerns that women of color face domestically and/or internationally.